 Webinars top the list of ways that both IT pros and decision makers seek to learn about new technologies, and how they evaluate new technologies for potential use in their companies.
 It’s clear that these kinds of events, which become content assets, are incredibly powerful.

-In our experience, webinars that focus on solving a real-world problem are the sessions that get build the most opportunities and pipeline for our clients.
-We’ve seen our clients absolutely kill it when they craft their webinar messaging around “here’s the problem we know you have / here’s how we help”.
-Focus on that approach and you’ll hit the mark with IT audiences.
+Tip: In our experience, webinars that focus on solving a real-world problem are the sessions that build the most opportunities and pipeline for our clients.
+We've seen our clients consistently outperform on webinar programs when they craft their webinar messaging around "here's the problem we know you have / here's how we help".
+Focus on that approach and you'll hit the mark with IT audiences.

 No one can dispute the power of video today.
 It’s one of the most effective ways to get your message across to a potential customer.
 After webinars, videos are the second most popular way the ActualTech Media audience prefers to learn about new technologies.
 More than 90% of our respondents find video to be compelling opportunities to learn about your solution.

 You might be thinking, 'Great, but what kind of video?'
 Good question!
 We dove deeper on this and found that the audience ranked "Interview with a vendor technical expert" as the most valuable kind of video by far.
 That means shooting more video (even simple two-minute industry 'shower thoughts' videos) with your technical SME's and Evangelists can go farther than you think.
 After these, whiteboards and animated explainer videos came in next.